JeremieLitzler/tutorials/menu-scroll-hide-and-show/README.md

 The principles we saw were:

-- detection of scrolling down and up.
+- detecting scrolling down and up.
-- calculation of the scrolling distance using `setTimeout`.
+- calculating the scrolling distance using `setTimeout`.
 - implementing the scrollDistance function with a callback function.

 Give a thumb up if you liked it, 2 thumbs down otherwise!